Funeral prices by state: where funerals cost the most in Australia

 Direct cremation: $2,800 to $4,160 (Greenfields Funerals) Burial (funeral director plus cemetery): $9,249 to $16,500+

 WA ranks among the most expensive states for funerals, and it has a structural difference that no other state shares: cemetery plots are typically sold as 25-year grants, not permanent purchases.
-When the grant expires, the family must renew (repurchase) or the site may be reused.
+When the grant expires, the family must renew (repurchase) or the right to the site is no longer guaranteed.
 This creates a generational cost that does not apply in most other states.

 Cemetery fees (WA Metro Cemeteries Board):